Nonabelian Multiplicative Integration on Surfaces: Polyhedra and Piecewise Smooth Geometry

 Let $X$ be an $m$-dimensional polyhedron embedded in $\mbf{A}^n$.
-The set $X$ is a compact topological space, its interior $\opn{Int} X$ is an $m$-dimensional manifold, and the boundary $\partial X$ is a finite union of $(m-1)$-dimensional polyhedra.
-But $X$ also has a structure of {\em smooth manifold with corners}.
-Here is what this means: a function $f : X \to \R$ is said to be {\em smooth} if it extends to a smooth function $\til{f} : U \to \R$ on some open neighborhood $U$ of $X$ in $\mbf{A}^n$.
-We denote by $\mcal{O}(X)$ the ring of all such smooth functions.
-A function $f : X \to \R$ is called {\em linear} if it the restriction of a linear function $\mbf{A}^n \to \R$.
+The set $X$ is a compact topological space, its interior $\opn{Int} (X)$ is an $m$-dimensional manifold, and the boundary $\partial X$ is a finite union of $(m-1)$-dimensional polyhedra.
+But $X$ also has a differentiable structure.

-Once we know what a smooth function on an embedded polyhedron $X$ is, it is clear what we mean by a smooth map $f : X \to Y$, when $Y$ is a manifold or an embedded polyhedron (we won't be interested in maps from manifolds to polyhedra).
-Thus, if $X$ is a polyhedron embedded in $\mbf{A}^n$, and $Y$ is a manifold, then the condition for $f$ to be smooth is that it extends to a smooth map $\til{f} : U \to Y$ on some open neighborhood $U$ of $X$ in $\mbf{A}^n$.